 Fees and Expenses

-The expected cost for 2018 - 2019 at the University will average about $30,000 for residents of New Hampshire and about $45,000 for nonresidents.
-See the UNH Business Services website for the most up-to-date listing of rates.
+The expected cost for 2023-2024 at the University can be found on the UNH Student Accounts website for the most up-to-date listing of rates.

 UNH bills are sent electronically only.
 Bills are posted to student Webcat accounts.
 Students are notified through UNH assigned e-mail addresses when new bills are posted.